 Following this idea, the meat of our approach boils down to establishing the \emph{closedness} and \emph{duality bijections} $\lambda_i$ and $d^i$ for $i \leq 4$.
 The remaining details, including the verification of the axioms are then completely straightforward.

 Having outlined the construction of the $4$-ary skew multicategory, let us now give a more detailed overview of the paper.
-We begin in Section~\ref{sect:structures} by introducing the categorical structures that we will use in the paper --- namely, skew monoidal categories, various flavours of multicategory, as well as the construction of a skew monoidal closed category from a $4$-ary skew multicategory satisfying the appropriate properties.
+In Section~\ref{sect:structures} we introduce skew monoidal categories and the various flavours of multicategory that we will need, before describing the construction of a skew monoidal closed category from a $4$-ary skew multicategory satisfying the appropriate properties.

 In Section~\ref{sect:mappingspace}, we give some background on Gray-categories, before discussing Gohla's pseudomaps and his lax mapping space $\lax(\ca,\cb)$, as well as an oplax variant $\oplax(\ca,\cb)$.
 The technical heart of the paper is Section~\ref{sect:shortmult}, in which we construct the $4$-ary skew multicategory $\GCatm$.
 Studying its properties in Section~\ref{sect:skewmonlax}, we are able to prove, in Theorem~\ref{thm:laxskewmonoidal}, our first main theorem --- namely, the existence of the skew monoidal closed structure $(\GCat,\otimes_l,1)$ with internal hom $\lax(\ca,\cb)$.